AxDante/MR_Xray_reg/README.md

 **(This repository is still under development.)**

-**MSR_MOGA** is a project that mainly aims to perform annotation registration between pre-operative MR images and intra-operative X-rays for core decompressing surgery.
+**MR_Xray_reg** is a project that mainly aims to perform annotation registration between pre-operative MR images and intra-operative X-rays for core decompressing surgery.
 The packages included in this repository are as follow:
  * ImagePreprocessing
  * ImageSimilarity
  * pytorch-CycleGAN-and-pix2pix (Modified from https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)